Arriving early to something can help a person seize an opportunity that they might otherwise miss out on.

 Of note, there is apparently an older citation of the proverb.
 According to Dictionary.com, the first recording of it in English was in the year 1605.
 If that is the case, then this proverb is over 400 years old.
 While plenty of idiomatic phrases come and go in that amount of time, this one has stuck around and is still commonly used today.

-- My friend bought a newly released racing game and he wanted me to play it with him.
-However, when I went to buy a copy, they were all sold out!
+- My friend bought a copy of a newly released racing game, but when I went to buy mine, they were sold out!
 “How did you get yours?”
-I asked.
-He responded: “It looks like the early bird gets the worm; I got there this morning and bought it as soon as they opened.
+I asked, and he responded, “It looks like the early bird gets the worm; I got there this morning and bought it as soon as they opened.”